Getting a Tooth Pulled In Arlington TX

 “Tooth extraction” is really just a fancy term for having a tooth pulled.
 A variety of situations and conditions call for tooth extraction, however, we do strive to save natural teeth whenever possible.
 Fortunately, if tooth extraction is necessary Dr. Stephen Ratcliff has wonderful options to replace your natural tooth with a great looking and functional replacement.

 Often, a tooth extraction is required when the tooth is damaged beyond repair by decay or damage.
 This is the most common reason for tooth extraction.
 However, it’s not the only reason for pulling teeth.
-Below is a list of situations that may require tooth extraction-
+Here are some of the reasons you may need a tooth pulled:

 Call us today if you are in the Arlington TX area near Grand Prairie to schedule a visit and see what makes our practice so great!